The best places to travel in June

 Known as the Venice of the Alps, Annecy is arguably one of the most beautiful resort towns of the French Alps.
 It’s certainly one of the most popular, though not nearly as busy as Venice.

-Located 50km south of Lake Geneva, and itself set around a beautiful lake, Annecy’s old town is an enchanting tangle of passages and arcaded sixteenth-century houses.
+Located about 30 miles south of Lake Geneva, and itself set around a beautiful lake, Annecy’s old town is an enchanting tangle of passages and arcaded 16th-century houses.

 Come summer, the town is a riot of color, thanks to the canal-side railings that overflow with geraniums and petunias.